oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 *Version tested in this lab:* Oracle DBEE 23.2

 ### Video Preview
-Watch a preview of "*Introducing SQL Firewall – a new security capability in Oracle Database 23c*" [](youtube:aiwb6od3mfo)
+Watch a preview of "*Introducing SQL Firewall – a new security capability in Oracle Database*" [](youtube:aiwb6od3mfo)

 ### Objectives
 - Train the SQL Firewall to learn the normal activity